dtdecker/decker-dataviz-portfolio/README.md

 ## References

-References and sources used for the final project are listed within each final project page.
+References and sources used for each assignment are listen at the bottom of their respective pages.

 ## AI acknowledgements